EHB-MCT/assignment-1-dikra-attila/BACKEND/README.md

-# Your project name
+# Starterfile frontend and backend

 A short description of your project.

 Next, read this example and adapt it to your project.